🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How does liquidity change over a market's life?

-Typically, newly launched markets exhibit minimal liquidity initially and deepen as the event approaches and trader participation increases.
-The period immediately preceding major event resolution frequently sees peak activity.
+Typically, markets begin with sparse participation upon launch and accumulate traders as the resolution date approaches and awareness increases.
+The period immediately preceding a major event frequently witnesses peak liquidity levels.

 Does PolyGram have the same liquidity as Polymarket?